-Only a few studies assessing fear of genetic discrimination after the passage of GINA have been completed but, collectively, they find that despite the existence of GINA, fear has persisted among some groups.
-In a post-GINA survey of individuals who had considered genetic testing for hereditary breast and ovarian cancer, 60 percent indicated they were worried about health insurance discrimination and 28 percent were worried about employment discrimination; 52 percent, 33 percent, and 34 percent were worried about life, disability and long-term care insurance discrimination, respectively.3 In another study, structured interviews with 64 patients at risk for genetic diseases revealed that they often did not trust how laws would work in real world circumstances, and would consider withholding genetic information or ask for it not to be included in their medical record.
-19,20
+Only a few studies assessing fear of genetic discrimination after the passage of GINA have been completed, but collectively, they find that despite the existence of GINA, fear has persisted among some groups.
+In a post-GINA survey of individuals who had considered genetic testing for hereditary breast and ovarian cancer, 60% indicated that they were worried about health insurance discrimination and 28% were worried about employment discrimination; 52%, 33%, and 34% were worried about life, disability, and long-term care insurance discrimination, respectively.3 In another study, structured interviews with 64 patients at risk for genetic diseases revealed that they often did not trust how laws would work in real world circumstances, and would consider withholding genetic information or ask for it not to be included in their medical record.^{19,20}

 Like patients, some health care providers continue to worry about genetic discrimination after the passage of GINA.
-In a survey of family physicians, 49 percent, 44 percent, and 42 percent responded they were "highly concerned" about discrimination in life, health, and long-term care insurance, respectively.24 More than 80 percent of obstetrician-gynecologists and oncologists also report they are very or somewhat concerned about genetic discrimination.25 cancer reported that the information made them less worried about genetic discrimination.3 However, unlike patients, knowledge of GINA does not appear to lessen the fear of genetic discrimination among physicians.
-Family physicians who were knowledgeable about GINA reported being no less concerned about genetic discrimination than were family physicians with little or no knowledge about it.24 More research is required to examine this finding as it may be the result of several factors, including doubt about the real-world utility of GINA's current protections or a belief that GINA's current protections are inadequate.
+In a survey of family physicians, 49%, 44%, and 42% were "highly concerned" about discrimination in life, health, and long-term care insurance, respectively.24 More than 80% of obstetrician-gynecologists and oncologists also report that they are very or somewhat concerned about genetic discrimination.25

+Among patients reporting fear of genetic discrimination, improved knowledge of GINA and its protections appears to lessen the fear.
+After receiving information about GINA, more than half of individuals who had considered genetic testing for hereditary breast and ovarian cancer reported that the information made them less worried about genetic discrimination.3 However, unlike patients, knowledge of GINA does not appear to lessen the fear of genetic discrimination among physicians.
+In a survey, family physicians who were knowledgeable about GINA reported being no less concerned about genetic discrimination than were family physicians with little or no knowledge about it.24 More research is required to examine this finding as it may be the result of several factors, including doubt about the real-world utility of GINA's current protections or a belief that GINA's current protections are inadequate.